 Durham Research Online (DRO) contains details of journal articles, conference and working papers, book chapters and reports written by Durham University researchers.
 The full-text of many items is available and can be used free of charge.
 Use is for non-commercial, personal study unless licencing statements indicate otherwise.

 The research data repository primarily contains datasets, audiovisual materials and computer software created by our researchers in the course of their research.
-There are many benefits in sharing your research data, but the most important are the advancement of scholarship, improvements in the replicability of research findings and the assurance of long-term data preservation.
-Further information is available on the RDM guidance pages.
+There are many benefits in sharing research data, but the most important are the advancement of scholarship, improvements in the replicability of research findings and the assurance of long-term data preservation.
+Further information about research data management is provided on the RDM guidance pages.

 Durham e-Theses contains the full-text of Durham University Higher Degree theses from 1899 to the present day.
 PhD, MPhil and Masters by Research are available, but dissertations presented for Taught postgraduate courses are not included.